sieve-data/docs/source/index.html.md

         "can_set": True,
         "can_store": True,
         "name": "YOUR_NAME",
-        "videos_left": NUM_VIDEOS_LEFT,
         "hours_left": NUM_HOURS_LEFT
     }
 }
 ```

-This endpoint retrieves the names of all projects you've created within your organization.
+This endpoint retrieves the names of all projects you've created within your organization along with other information such
+as the number of hours of video left in your API quota.

 ### HTTP Request

 `GET https://api.sievedata.com/v1/get_projects`

-## Get Project Info (Tags, FPS, etc.)
+## Get Project Info

 <!-- ```python
 from sieve.client import SieveClient